The college application game is steeped in numbers. Let’s start with these:

 With a deferral, the college is saying that they are going to wait to review your application until they can compare it with others they will receive in the regular round of applications.
 Waitlisted applications have been reviewed, and the college has decided to not offer acceptance at this time.
 They may (or may not) offer admission to waitlisted students.
 Applicants simply must wait and see.
-According to US News, “the average percentage of students admitted off the waitlist across all of those (ranked National University) schools was 39%.”
-Some admitted zero applicants from their waitlist.
+According to National Association of College Admissions Counseling, the average percentage of students admitted off a waitlist is 20%.

 This one is self-explanatory.
 The college is simply saying “Thank you for your application and fee, but we are not offering you a spot in our next freshman class.”
 In today’s admissions landscape, the number of applications received by highly rejective colleges continues to climb, and their acceptance rate gets smaller and smaller.
-Stanford’s acceptance rate for 2020/21 was only 3.9%.
-94.1% of all applicants receive a rejection.
+Stanford’s acceptance rate for the Class of 2026 was only 3.68%.
+96.32% of all applicants receive a rejection.
 Think about that.

 What is the strategy to combat deferrals, waitlists, and rejections before they happen?